 May Cause Weight Gain

-Coconut cream is a high-calorie food.
+Coconut cream is a high-calorie food, with 1,060 calories per cup.
 Using coconut cream as an alternative to dairy creams may lead to weight gain, especially if you are using sweetened coconut cream.
-Pay attention to recommended serving sizes if you choose to add coconut cream to your diet.
+Pay attention to recommended serving sizes – and adjust your calorie budget elsewhere -- if you choose to add coconut cream to your diet.

 High in Saturated Fats